 Asatsuyu was originally cut from a plant and planted in the ground in Kyoto sometime in the 1920s.
 This cultivar is known as a Kyoto “native” cultivar.
 Often this cultivar is known as being a “natural” gyokuro without the traditional gyokuro shading process.
 Meaning morning dew, it produced a bright, sencha-looking color.
 This cultivar may be a bit more expensive than its Yabukita counter-part and is highly susceptible to frost damage.
 In fact, more cultivars other than Yabukita include lower yields and Asatsuyu is no different in this respect.

 In Chinese, Qing Xin means "green heart" and has another name, Ruan Zhi, meaning soft stem.
 These cultivar plants are commonly processed into bao Zhong or oolong tea.
 It is also a common parent or sample plant for many of the tea cultivars created by Taiwan.
 Qing Xin is famous for its light and orchid-like aroma.
 Small and dense bush-like Qing Xin was once responsible for 40% of Taiwanese tea plantation and production.

-Jin Xuan is a particular new cultivar developed by Taiwan in 1980.
+Jin Xuan is a relatively new cultivar developed by Taiwan in 1980.
 It is popular due to the light and creamy flavor and some label it as "milk oolong".
 This plant is grown and yielded at much higher altitudes as compared to other Taiwanese cultivars.

 It means, "Iron Goddess of Mercy" and is considered a premium Chinese cultivar due to its origin nearly two centuries ago.
 It was developed in the 19th century in Fujian province.
 This cultivar is strongly associated with processing style and makes it into oolong tea.
 The Bodhisattva of Compassion gifted the Tie Guanyin, and you can buy it from the open market but at a high price.